Master of Science in Management

 - Note: LMU may consider GMAT scores that are below average if other application submissions indicate a strong performance profile.

 - International applicants who attended high school in a foreign country where English was not the primary language must submit a TOEFL score or IELTS score.
 Exceptions to this rule may be made for students from countries where English is one of several official languages, as well as at the discretion of the program director.
+Have ETS send your scores to LMU, Institution Code 4403.
 You must score:

 - 100 or above on the Internet TOEFL